liuyixuan820/liuyixuan820.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a 1st year Ph.D. student in Computational Linguistics at the University of Texas at Austin, advised by Professor Jessy Li.
+I am a 1st year Ph.D. student in Computational Linguistics at the University of Texas at Austin, advised by <a href="https://jessyli.com/">Professor Jessy Li</a>.

 Previously, I received my B.A. in Linguistics from Shanghai Jiao Tong University.